brndnmtthws/brndn-io/content/posts/monster-eats-itself/index.md

 ## The Climate Crisis: Democratic Failure at Scale

-The climate crisis represents perhaps the ultimate test of our democratic institutions—a complex, long-term, existential challenge that our current systems seem ill-equipped to address.
+Climate change is where this gets especially ugly, because it's the kind of problem our system is built to dodge for as long as possible.

 The inability to take meaningful action on climate isn't just a policy failure; it's an institutional failure.
 Our governance structures struggle with: